 Results: The results of bioassays indicated that among all the synthesized compounds tested, five compounds

-against electric eel, human serum and rat brain homogenate, which lead to the suggestion that compound
+electric eel, human serum and rat brain homogenate, which lead to the suggestion that compound 17i

-17i can be considered as a potent AChE inhibitor.
+might be considered to be a potent AChE inhibitor.

 Conclusion: Derivatives of 2,3-dihydro-5,6-dimethoxy-2-((piperidin-4-yl)methyl)inden-1-one with